-UNDERLAND ARCANA is published four times a year, and is looking for previously unpublished short fiction that veers into the numinous, the esoteric, the supernatural, and the weird.
+UNDERLAND ARCANA is published three times a year, and is looking for previously unpublished short fiction that veers into the numinous, the esoteric, the supernatural, and the weird.
 We like these stories to be mildly speculative, fantastic, mysterious, and/or horrific (if you prefer genre tags).
 We’re not terribly keen on stories that splash through gore, but we don’t mind the grotesque.
-We prefer character-driven pieces, but will pause and admire works that are exceptionally experimental in tone, style, and presentation.
+We like character-driven pieces, but are warmly receptive to pieces that are exceptionally experimental in tone, style, and presentation.

 We are actively interested in submissions from writers of underrepresented communities, including, but in no way limited to, writers of any gender, sexual orientation, race, religion, nationality, class, and physical or mental ability.
 We believe in the rich potential and diversity of humanity, and seek to have that belief reflected in the stories published in the ARCANA.